smattes/concept-docs/docs/variables.md

 ### property: description
 The description is exposed in the web-ui as a tool-tip to the users utilizing the stack.
 ### property: required
-If a required variable is set to `true` the variable is a required variable, which *must* be supplied to launch a stack.
+A variable is made to be required by setting the required property to 'true'.
+Required variables *must* be supplied to launch a stack.
 If they are not, CloudCoreo will flag them as errors and force the user to input valid data.
+Here's an example:

+*MY_VAR:
+default: hi
+definition: say hi
+required: true*

 ### property: overrides
 Overrides allow you to effectively take ownership of or rename a variable used in extended stacks.
 This is useful if your stack includes multiples of the same stack but you wish the variables to be set differently.